Get the App

 Better experience on mobile

-The Pixel 9 Pro XL sets the gold standard for smartphone photography with its unmatched AI-driven editing tools.
-Its 50MP main sensor, 48MP ultrawide, and 48MP 5x telephoto deliver natural colors and incredible detail in any light.
-Perfect for those who want pro results without pro effort.
+The Pixel 10 Pro XL sets the gold standard for smartphone photography in 2026 with its unmatched AI-driven computational features.
+Its 50MP main sensor, 48MP ultrawide, and 48MP 5x telephoto deliver exceptional low-light performance, natural colors, and Magic Editor tools.
+Perfect for anyone wanting pro results without complexity.

 Compare key specs and features of all our recommendations side-by-side